Timen678/hack-the-box-writeups/footprinting/nfs.md

 # Enumerate the NFS service and submit the contents of the flag.txt in the "nfsshare" share as the answer.
 sudo nmap –script nfs* 10.129.19.209 -sV -p111,2049    to see where the file is located
-sudo mount -t nfs 10.129.19.209:/mnt/nfsshare ./target-nfs -o nolock   	 - mounted the share
+sudo mount -t nfs 10.129.19.209:/mnt/nfsshare ./target-nfs -o nolock   	 - mounted the share on the local dir target-nfs, note that targe-nfs(target folder) must be created beforehand ls ~/target-nfs
-ls ~/target-nfs
 cat flag.txt